What a defendant should consider in deciding whether to go to a jury trial

 How long will a jury trial take?

-This factor overlaps a little bit with out of pocket expenses.
+This factor overlaps a little bit of pocket expenses.
 But if a jury trial is going to take 2-3 weeks for example that is 2-3 weeks the defendant needs to take off from work, be away from family, etc. An additional factor besides the length of the trial would a convenience issue.
-What I mean by this is often times a jury trial doesn’t start when it is first scheduled.
+What I mean by this is oftentimes a jury trial doesn’t start when it is first scheduled.
 Sometimes there isn’t a courtroom available, sometimes there aren’t enough jurors, sometimes one of the parties is not available or is out sick.
-There is nothing more frustrating for a defendant then taking 2 weeks off of work, showing up to the date of a the jury trial, and being told to come back in a few days because there isn’t a courtroom available, or the Prosecutor is in trial in another matter.
+There is nothing more frustrating for a defendant then taking 2 weeks off of work, showing up to the date of the jury trial, and being told to come back in a few days because there isn’t a courtroom available, or the Prosecutor is in a trial in another matter.

 How are the chances at trial?

 The last factor a defendant should consider is what will happen at the jury trial.
 What are the chances of prevailing?
-What are the changes of being found guilty?
+What are the chances of being found guilty?
 Any criminal defense attorney that has experience will be able to provide a good idea to their client about their chances.
 Obviously there are circumstances that are unknown.
-For example the types of jurors that will be in the pool, pretrial rulings a Judge will make, etc. But the basic strengths and weaknesses of the case should be known and conveyed to the defendant.
+For example, the types of jurors that will be in the pool, pretrial rulings a Judge will make, etc. But the basic strengths and weaknesses of the case should be known and conveyed to the defendant.